Vrumugun/Ada_on_Arduino_Due/time_triggered_system_1/readme.md

-# Ada UART Echo for Arduino Due #2
+# Time triggered system example with Ada on Arduino Due Hardware

+Based on examples in the book "The Engineering of Reliable Embedded Systems" by Michael J. Pont.

 ## What it does:

-- Enables PMC clocks for UART and PIOA.
-- Configures PA8/PA9 to peripheral A for UART RX/TX.
-- Configures UART0 as 9600 8N1 (no parity).
-- Receives a character over UART and sends it back.
+- Implements scheduler for time triggered system.
+- Add tasks for watchdog, heartbeat, debug communication, ...

 ## Build: